-Program updates for the MAXX-1200 may be issued from time to time.
+Program updates for the MAXX-2420-EX may be issued from time to time.
 The server's operating system and application programs can be updated by the user from a USB Flash Drive distributed by 360 Systems.
-The current software version may be determined by looking in the GUI Help>About dialog.
+The current software version is determined by looking in the GUI Help>About dialog box.